Tips for reducing call centre sick leave

 Do not accept text messages or email.

-Have a clear policy that agents must directly advise of their absence to their manager or another supervisor.
+Have a clear call centre sick leave policy that agents must directly advise of their absence to their manager or another supervisor.

 9. Recognise the causes of low morale

-If you have high absence youll generally find there are factors in your environment feeding this.
+If you have call centre sick leave you’ll generally find there are factors in your environment feeding this.

 Most high absence rates can be addressed if you look inward.